thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 ## What's Node.js?

-A **runtime system** is the environment for an executing program.
-When JavaScript was released in 1995, its only runtime system was the web browser.
+A **runtime system** is the environment that enables a program to be executed.
+When JavaScript was released in 1995, its only runtime system was inside a web browser.
 That all changed in 2009, when Ryan Dahl created **Node.js**, a runtime system for executing JavaScript programs outside a web browser.
 By using Node.js, developers can write JavaScript programs that run directly on an operating system like Linux, Mac OS X, and Windows.

-When a JavaScript program runs using Node.js, it abandons all browser concerns like the following.
+When a JavaScript program runs inside a web browser, it's only concerned with browser related tasks using functions like the following.

 - `document.querySelector()`
 - `document.createElement()`